-That’s our list of what nobody else will tell you to bring but will make your life a lot easier!
+That’s my list of what nobody else will tell you to bring but will make your life a lot easier!
 These things are cheap (except for the cooler) and easy to carry too!

-- Portable light good for dinner time or playing games.
+- Coleman tent battery light.
+Good for dinner time or playing games.

 - LED Headlamp for driving the dinghy, grilling at night and shining down on the table during dinner.
 Or snorkeling at night!

-- Salt water soap.
-A bio-degradeable one.
+- Marine friendly soap.
+A bio-degradeable one – this one is our family’s favorite.
 We usually just use the outdoor fresh water shower, not salt water, to shower in.

 - Fish identification book.
 It’s fun to look up what you saw while you were diving or snorkeling.

 - Fillet knife.
 There is never a good knife on board.
 (We always bring one – it’s very useful even if you aren’t fishing.
 Like if you get the dinghy’s painter wrapped around the drive shaft.)